gds32571/lcd/README.md

 Programs to display some data on an LCD display connected to a Raspberry Pi at bootup and during operation.
 Of interest are the date/time and the IP address.
 The hostname is also displayed.
-I use 3 character hostnames for the two RPi computers with an LCD display.
+I use 3 character hostnames for the three RPi computers with LCD displays.

+   Removed the checks for backlight off, it still isn't right.

 ## showIP.py: